 Editorial Illustrations

 Words or pictures?
 Why choose when you can have both?
 “Good” stories employ conflict, tension, motivation and stakes to hold your attention and keep you hungry for more.
 Illustrations use the same tools to tell stories, but the medium is visual.
 This is the ultimate “show, don’t tell” situation.
-And I am here for it.

 “Long Exposure” – illustration for a short prose piece in which I explore feelings that arise while browsing shelves and historic artifacts in an old compound pharmacy, where the past intersects with the present.

-“Long Exposure” – illustration for a short prose piece.
+Illustration for a short prose piece.
 Past and present mingle and overlap at an old compound pharmacy.

 “Notes On A Hook” – illustration for a poem exploring the way different influences and experiences combine in music, art, and life.